angular/angular/aio/content/guide/architecture.md

 Angular is a platform and framework for building client applications in HTML and either JavaScript or a language like TypeScript that compiles to JavaScript.
 Angular is itself written in TypeScript.
-It implements core and optional functionality as a set of TypeScript libraries that you import into your applications.
+It implements core and optional functionality as a set of TypeScript libraries that you import into your apps.

-The basic building blocks of an Angular application are _NgModules_, which collect _components_, and _services_ into functional sets.
+The basic building blocks of an Angular application are _NgModules_, which collect _components_ and _services_ into functional sets.
 An Angular app is defined by a set of modules.
 An app always has at least a _root module_, and typically has many more _feature modules_.

 * Components define *views*, which are sets of screen elements that Angular can choose among and modify according to your program logic and data.
 * Services provide specific functionality not directly related to views, which can be *injected* into components as *dependencies*, making your code even more modular and efficient.